-Transfer students will be required to fulfill all distribution and additional course requirements of Hampshire's first year as well as all Division II and III requirements.
-Transfer coursework completed prior to enrollment at Hampshire may be used to satisfy some of Hampshire's graduation requirements.
+Transfer students are required to fulfill all distribution and additional course requirements of Hampshire's Division I, II and III requirements.
+Transfer course work completed prior to enrollment at Hampshire may be used to satisfy some of Hampshire's graduation requirements.

 To be considered for transfer status, students must have been enrolled at a regionally accredited college or university on a full- or part-time basis and have completed at least 15 transferable semester credits or 23 quarter credits in a variety of academic (liberal arts and sciences) disciplines prior to enrollment at Hampshire.
-Courses must be comparable in academic demands and disciplines to courses offered at Hampshire, be at least a grade of "C" and not recorded as high-school credit.
+Courses must be comparable in academic demands and disciplines to those offered at Hampshire, be at least a grade of C and not be recorded as high school credit.
 Students who have completed fewer than 15 semester or 23 quarter credits of college work will be considered first-year entrants and should refer to the description of the First-Year program for more information.

 Hampshire College will transfer courses completed during high school dual-enrollment programs only if the student's transfer institution has awarded them credit.
-This policy also applies to Advanced Placement Program (AP) exams with scores of 3, 4, or 5; and International Baccalaureate (IB) Higher Level exams with scores of 5, 6, or 7.
+This policy also applies to Advanced Placement Program (AP) exams with scores of 3, 4, or 5 and International Baccalaureate (IB) Higher Level exams with scores of 5, 6, or 7.

-Prior to matriculation, transfer students' transcripts are evaluated to determine which first year course requirements have been fulfilled through transfer work.
-Any remaining first year requirements must be fulfilled during the first semester of enrollment.
-Requirements that have been met will be indicated when students fill out their course preference forms on TheHub during the summer prior to matriculation.
+Prior to matriculation, transfer students' transcripts are evaluated to determine which Division I course requirements have been fulfilled through transfer work.
+Any remaining first-year requirements must be fulfilled during the first semester of enrollment.
+Requirements that have been met will be indicated when students fill out their course preference forms on TheHub prior to matriculation.

 At a meeting for transfer students during orientation, students will receive a list of the courses from their previous institution(s).
-The courses that were accepted to satisfy the first year distribution requirements will be noted as such.
-Students must declare the three additional requirements needed to complete the first year (a total of eight courses).
-These courses may be from the student's previous institution, Hampshire courses or a combination of both.
-After completion of distribution requirements, the student obtains the advisor's approval of electives, using a form obtained in the central records office.
-After receiving the completed form and all grades and evaluations are recorded, central records will record a Division I pass which will allow the student to file their Division II contract.
-Transfer students do not submit Division I retrospective essays.
+The courses that were accepted to satisfy the Division I distribution requirements will be noted as such.
+Students must declare four additional requirements (electives) needed to complete Division I, a total of eight courses.
+These courses may be from a student's previous institution, Hampshire courses, or a combination of both.
+After completion of distribution requirements, the student obtains the advisor's approval of the four electives, using a form obtained in the central records office.
+After receiving the completed form and all grades and evaluations are recorded, central records will record a Division I pass, which will allow the student to file their Division II contract.
+Transfer students do not complete Division I portfolios or submit Division I retrospective essays.

-Each transfer student will negotiate a plan of study with his or her advisor.
-This plan and the rate of academic progress will be determined in part on the basis of progress toward Hampshire's graduation requirements and the amount of prior coursework used for Division I and II.
-Transfer courses not used for the completion of Division I are eligible for inclusion in Division II upon approval of the student's committee.
-Each student's program is individually designed and rates of progress will vary.
+Transfer students negotiate a plan of study with their advisor.
+This plan and the rate of academic progress will be determined in part on the basis of progress toward Hampshire's graduation requirements and the amount of prior course work used for Division I and II.
+Transfer courses not used for the completion of Division I are eligible for inclusion in Division II upon approval of the student's Division II committee.
+Each student's program is individually designed, with the guidance of the Division II committee.
+Rates of progress will vary, depending on the number and type of courses taken at previous institutions and their applicability to the student's proposed plan of study at Hampshire.

-Transfer students entering with at least two full-time semesters of prior coursework participate in the preliminary Division II process in their first semester and have until the Division II filing deadline in their second semester of enrollment at Hampshire to file a Division II contract.
+Transfer students entering with at least two full-time semesters of prior course work participate in the preliminary Division II process in their first semester and have until the Division II filing deadline in their second semester of enrollment at Hampshire to file a Division II contract.